 Pimlico Race Course "Preakness"

 Pimlico Race Course is the home of the legendary Preakness Stakes and is the second oldest racetrack in the United States behind Saratoga (in upstate New York).
 Pimplico opened in October of 1870 and except for a few years in the early 20th century has operated continuously.
 Today, while there are races throughout the season it is best known as being part of the fabled "Triple Crown" along with the Kentucky Derby and Belmont Stakes.
-While you can certainly experience the race dressed to the nines, the infield offers are completely different experience for the most hard core of party animals.
+While you can certainly experience the race dressed to the nines, the infield offers are a completely different experience for the most hard core of party animals.

 If in the mood for tempting lady luck, the casino is within walking distance from Camden Yards.
 The facility is fairly new and boasts an expansive gaming floor complete with 2,500 poker and slot machines along with more than 100 gaming tables and a 25-table poker room.
 The venue also offers great dining options.
 Guy Fieri's Baltimore Kitchen & Bar, Johnny Sanchez and Jack Binion's Steak are but a few of the choices.
 Feast on anything from grilled steaks to Asian cuisine.

 History and military fans enjoy touring the facility that played an important role during the War of 1812.
 Seeing the flag flying at the fort the next morning while being held captive on a British ship inspired Francis Scott Key to pen the Star Spangled Banner.
-The unique star-shaped fort features many different exhibits that include the enlisted quarters, officer's quarters, the guard house and the powder magazine.
+The unique star-shaped fort features many different exhibits that include the enlisted quarters, officer's quarters, the guardhouse and the powder magazine.
 Park rangers offer talks and volunteers often present reenactments.
 Mount Vernon Place and the Washington Monument are other local historic attractions.

 Food and Nightlife